Generalized Jacobians and explicit descents: Introduction

 Suppose $f(x,y)$ is a binary form of degree $d$ over a field $k$ of characteristic not equal to $2$.
 Pencils of quadrics with discriminant form $f(x,y)$ have been studied in \cite{BSD,Cassels,Cremona,BG, Wang, BGW_AIT2, BGW}.
 When $d$ is even, the $\SL_d(k)/\mu_2$-orbits of pairs $(A,B)$ with discriminant form $f(x,y)$ correspond to a collection of $2$-coverings of the hyperelliptic curve $C:z^2 = f(x,y)$.
 When $k = \Q$ these coverings are used in \cite{Bhargava} and \cite{BGW} to compute the average size of the $2$-Selmer set of $C$, and of the torsor $J^1$ parameterizing divisor classes of degree $1$, respectively, from which they deduce the fantastic result that most hyperelliptic curves over $\Q$ have no rational points.

 The same collection of coverings can also be described in terms of the $k$-algebra $L := k[x]/f(x,1)$.
 This description was used in \cite{BruinStoll} and \cite{CreutzANTSX} to compute $2$-Selmer sets of $C$ and $J^1$, respectively, for individual hyperelliptic curves.
 A key step in both \cite{CreutzANTSX} and \cite{BGW} is to check that this collection of coverings is large enough to contain the locally soluble $2$-coverings (under suitable hypotheses on $C$).
-In \cite{BGW} this is achieved by identifying the collection of coverings as the unramified subcoverings of $k$-forms of the maximal abelian covering of exponent $2$ unramified outside the pair of points at infinity on the affine model of $z^2=f(x,y)$, a characterization that is quite natural in light of the use of generalized Jacobians in \cite{PoonenSchaefer}.
+In \cite{BGW} this is achieved by identifying these coverings as the unramified subcoverings of $k$-forms of the maximal abelian covering of exponent $2$ unramified outside the pair of points at infinity on the affine model $z^2=f(x,y)$, a characterization that is quite natural in light of the use of generalized Jacobians in \cite{PoonenSchaefer}.

-Meanwhile the theory of explicit descents has expanded to incorporate descriptions of Selmer sets for {\em all} curves (the case of non-hyperelliptic curves of genus at least $2$ in \cite{BPS} and curves of genus $1$ in \cite{CreutzMathComp}).
-In this paper we develop a cohomological description of these descents in terms of generalized Jacobians, generalizing the description for hyperelliptic curves given in \cite{PoonenSchaefer}.
-Specifically, given an integer $n$ dividing the degree of some reduced effective divisor $\frak{m}$ on a curve $C$, we show that multiplication by $n$ on the generalized Jacobian $J_\frak{m}$ factors through an isogeny $\varphi:A_\frak{m} \to J_\frak{m}$ whose kernel is naturally the dual of the Galois module $(\Pic(C_\kbar)/\frak{m})[n]$.
-By geometric class field theory, this corresponds to an abelian covering of $C_\kbar := C \times_{\Spec{k}} \Spec(\kbar)$ of exponent $n$ unramified outside $\frak{m}$.
-The $n$-coverings of $C$ parameterized by the explicit descents mentioned above are the maximal unramified subcoverings of the $k$-forms of this ramified covering.
+Meanwhile the theory of explicit descents has expanded to incorporate computable descriptions of certain approximations to Selmer sets, called fake Selmer sets, for all curves.
+This is developed for nonhyperelliptic curves of genus at least $2$ in \cite{BPS} and for curves of genus $1$ in \cite{CreutzMathComp}.
+In this paper we provide geometric and cohomological descriptions of these descents in terms of generalized Jacobians, generalizing the description for hyperelliptic curves given in \cite{PoonenSchaefer,BGW}.
+Specifically, given an integer $n$ dividing the degree of some reduced effective and base point free divisor $\frak{m}$ on a curve $C$, we show that multiplication by $n$ on the generalized Jacobian $J_\frak{m}$ factors through an isogeny of semiabelian varieties $\varphi:A_\frak{m} \to J_\frak{m}$ whose kernel is naturally the dual of the Galois module of classes of divisors $D$ on $C_\kbar := C \times_{\Spec{k}} \Spec(\kbar)$ such that $nD$ is linearly equivalent to a multiple of $\frak{m}$.
+By geometric class field theory, this corresponds to an abelian covering of exponent $n$ and conductor $\frak{m}$.
+We show that the fake descents mentioned above have a natural interpretation in terms of the $k$-forms of this ramified covering, which we call $\varphi$-coverings.
+The main result in this direction is Theorem~\ref{thm:descentmaps}, from which we deduce Corollaries~\ref{cor:alphais} and~\ref{cor:alphaC} giving an interpretation of the descents on $C$ and $J^1$ in terms of those $n$-coverings which arise as maximal unramified subcoverings of the $k$-forms of this ramified covering.